openrport/openrport/README.md

 ### Install and run the rport server

 On a machine connected to the public internet and ideally with an FQDN registered to a public DNS install and run the server.
-The server is called node1.example.com in this example.
+Assume, the server is called node1.example.com.

 #### A note on security
 > **Do not run the server as root!** This is an unnecessary risk.
 Rportd should always use an unprivileged user.